 Groundfloor’s business model is fractional real estate debt investments.
 Groundfloor acts as a lender to developers in need of short-term funding to complete renovation or new construction projects.
 Developers and builders who are having difficulty accessing capital — or want shorter terms than a traditional loan — can apply for a real estate project from Groundfloor.
 Then Groundfloor’s team analyzes the subject property and works with the would-be borrower to make sure the property meets Groundfloor’s requirements and the borrower has a proper budget for the proposed loan.

 Groundfloor’s loan business model has tremendous appeal for both investors and borrowers.
 First of all, most investors can’t even buy into secured offerings like real estate loans without accreditation.
 Secondly, the few such opportunities available to non-accredited investors have holding periods of several years.
-Groundfloor can turn around profits for investors in a matter of months.
-On the investor side, the opportunity to get access to funding without having to commit to a long-term loan is equally enticing.
+Groundfloor can turn around profits for investors in a matter of days.
+On the borrower side, the opportunity to get access to funding without having to commit to a long-term loan is equally enticing.

 Groundfloor is astoundingly easy to use.
 Sign up is simple, and so is funding the investment account.
 As noted above, Groundfloor accepts both accredited and non-accredited investors; however, it uses a verification process for those claiming accredited status.